mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/config-edgelb-for-k8s/index.md

 enterprise: true
 ---

-***%%% This topic was hidden from view using a negative menuWeight value - is it correct and should we display it? ***
+**%%% This topic was hidden from view using a negative menuWeight value - is it correct and should we display it?**

 This tutorial demonstrates how to connect to a Kubernetes&reg; cluster using the Edge-LB service for inbound load-balancing.
 In this tutorial, you will configure one Edge-LB pool to handle load-balancing for requests to access Kubernetes.

-For more information about setting up and working with Kubernetes clusters, see [Kubernetes](/mesosphere/dcos/services/kubernetes/git).  ***%%%...to which K8s version shiuld this link resolve?***
+For more information about setting up and working with Kubernetes clusters, see [Kubernetes](/mesosphere/dcos/services/kubernetes/git).  ***%%%...to which K8s git repo should this link resolve?***

 # Before you begin
 You can use Edge-LB to provide inbound load balancing when you connect to a private Kubernetes cluster from outside of a DC/OS&reg; cluster.